Kamushy/nillumocto-discord-flooder/README.md

 ## **How to run**

 #### **Download Content**
-- Download both files of this page
+- Download both files from the latest release
 - Dowload Python 3.7.8
 - Download an IDE of your choice, would recommend VsCode
 - Enter 'pip install discord.py' into the command line